 Sycamore House is a large newly-refurbished three-storey semi-detached house.
-The top storey has a large attic bedroom with en-suite facilities and a small office for managers.
-The middle floor comprises of three bedrooms for the other three residents and a shared bathroom.
-The ground floor comprises of a lounge, equipped with sofas, TV, and music facilities; the staff office; a large fully-equipped kitchen/dining room; a utility and laundry area; and shower/wet-room.
+The top storey is devoted to office space and staff-sleeping in rooms.
+The middle floor comprises of three bedrooms for the children, and a bathroom.
+The ground floor comprises of a lounge, equipped with sofas, TV, and music facilities; a kitchen; a dining room, where staff and children spend time eating and congregating around the table; a utility area; and a bathroom/shower room for staff and visitors.
 The house is also equipped with an internal lift and can provide full access to individuals with physical disabilities.
 There is a garden to the rear of the home equipped with garden table and chairs.
 The home has internet access and cable TV.
 The house is nicely decorated and well-maintained.
-All residents have their own bedroom and can personalise it to suit their needs, including taking an active role in choosing the décor and colour scheme.
-Residents meetings and reviews are usually held in the front lounge.
+All children have their own bedroom and can personalise it to suit their needs, including taking an active role in choosing the décor and colour scheme.
+Children’s meetings and reviews are usually held in the front lounge.

-Sycamore House provides accommodation and support to vulnerable young people with emotional, behavioural, and/or mental health/learning difficulties.
-The home can accommodate a maximum of four young people aged from 16 up to the age of 18 years, both male and female.
-Young people can remain beyond the age of 18 years on the condition that they undergo a DBS check and have a Pathway Plan detailing their transition which has been agreed with the relevant Local Authority.
-The low number of residents ensures that each young person receives a high level of staff support to meet individual need.
+Sycamore House provides residential care to vulnerable children and young people with complex emotional, behavioural, developmental, and mental health difficulties.
+The home can accommodate a maximum of three children and young people aged from 9 up to the age of 18 years, both male and female.
+Young people can remain beyond the age of 18 years, but not beyond their 19th birthday, on the condition that there is a Pathway Plan detailing their transition which has been agreed with the relevant Local Authority and that the home complies with the ‘wholly or mainly’ guidelines issued by OFSTED .
+The low number of residents ensures that each child receives a high level of staff supervision and support to meet individual need.

 Management and Staffing